rob-luke/fnirs-apps-glm-pipeline/README.md

 A GLM is applied (TODO: expose more parameters here) using the duration of the stimulus convolved with a glover HRF.
 If `--short_regression` is specified the short channels will be added as regressors to the design matrix for the GLM computation.
 Drift components will be added to the design matrix using a cosine model including frequencies up to 0.01 Hz (TODO: make user specified parameter).

-The results of the GLM will be export as a tidy csv file per run.
+The results of the GLM will be exported per subject as a tidy csv file per run.
+A summary is generated of the group level results by running a mixed effects model on the data and exported as a text file.

 ## Usage